MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ### 5.1 Merchant visibility

-We will be streamlining the user interface of the app to provide a more focused and efficient experience for you and your customers.
-As a result, the list of potential merchants will no longer be displayed in the app.
-However, please be assured that all active and stopped agreements will still be readily visible to the app users.
+The list of potential merchants is no longer be displayed in the app.
+However, all active and stopped agreements will still be readily visible to the app users.

 ### 5.2 Merchant information on agreements

 Currently, you are able to show your contact information in every agreement for your customer in the agreement Info tab: Website, Customer Support, Self Service, FAQ.
 From Nordic Wallet Launch, this contact information will no longer be displayed for the user.

-:star:**Recommendation:** We understand that contact information on the agreement can be important to you and your customers.
-You can always provide an agreement management URL to the user (we call it cancel-redirect in our documentation) which enables them to reach your environment from the app.
+:star:**Recommendation:**  You can always provide an agreement management URL to the user (we call it cancel-redirect in our documentation) which enables them to reach your environment from the app.
 Or you could add contact information in the agreement description if this is necessary.

 ## **6. Payment attachments**